-So, I'm going to expand this advice a little bit and we're going to change it to "do it first."
-And what that means, is whatever you want to do, do it first.
-Whether it's take a shower, make a meal, do the laundry.
+So I'm going to expand this advice a little bit and we're going to change it to do it first.
+And what that means is whatever you want to do, do it first.
+Whether it's taking a shower, making a meal, or doing the laundry.
 When you have that moment of freedom, whether it's because your baby is playing by themselves peacefully, or because you've gotten them down for a nap, or because someone else is there, do it first.
 Just do the thing that you want to do.

-And what that means, is that before you get that lovely, rare window of free time, you need to decide what the thing is that you want to do.
-So, you're like, "Okay, at the next nap, the first thing I'm going to do is hop in the shower.
-I'm really tired, I'm going to try to take a nap.
-I'm really hungry, I want to eat something."
+And what that means is that before you get that lovely, rare window of free time, you need to decide what the thing is that you want to do.

-Because, as we all know, when you finally get that free moment, you're going to spend it going, "Umph."
-And then you're going to start looking at your phone, or you're going to get distracted, or you're going to start doing the dishes, when the dishes are not the thing that you've chosen for yourself to do.
-So, do it first.
+So you're like, okay, at the next nap, the first thing I'm going to do is hop in the shower, or I'm really tired, I'm going to try to take a nap, or I'm really hungry, I want to eat something.
+Because as we all know, when you finally get that free moment, you're going to spend it going and then you're going to start looking at your phone or you're going to get distracted or you're going to start doing the dishes when the dishes are not the thing that you've chosen for yourself to do.
+So do it first.
 What is the thing that you want to do?
 Just do it.
 Maybe it is fucking.

 Maybe you and your partner want to get romantic after you put the baby to bed.
 By all means, go for it, you guys.
 We're going to have a future episode all about that, probably several.
 Do it first.
 Do it first.
 Okay?

 I know that advice sounds really simple, but it is going to change your life.

-Now, you have this list a mile long, your breaks from the baby are pretty minimal, and you don't know how you're ever going to get it done.
+Now, you have this list a mile long.
+Your breaks from the baby are pretty minimal, and you do not know how you're ever going to get it done.
 Well, guess what?
 You can do it when the baby is awake.
 You can do it when the baby is fussy or hanging out or playing or whatever.

-If you have a newborn and they're not wanting to be put down, they're needing to be held, put them in a baby carrier, do the laundry, go for a walk.
-Do the things that you want to do while the baby is awake.
+You know, if you have a newborn and they're not wanting to be put down, needing to be held, put them in a baby carrier, do the laundry, go for a walk, do the things that you want to do while the baby is awake.
 There's no law that says you are not allowed to do anything because you have to be fully focused on your baby.

-In fact, I think this is something culturally that we've really started doing so much more, and I hate it so much.
-We think the baby deserves all of our focus and all of our attention when they are awake.
-Like, we want to sit with them, we want to play with them, we want to engage with them.
-We don't want to be looking on our phones, they really need attention.
+And in fact, I think this is something culturally that we've really started doing so much more and I hate it so much, is that we think the baby deserves all of our focus and all of our attention when they are awake.
+Like we want to sit with them, we want to play with them, we want to engage with them.
+We do not want to be looking at our phones.
+They really need attention.